Meet the people behind Slow Food Lake Tahoe!

 Board Member Since 2014

 Andrea Schaffer has thrived in the Truckee/Lake Tahoe community since 2013.
-She came to the area with vast interest and experience in the food and wine world.
+She came to the area with vast interest and experience in the food, wine and wellness world.
 Andrea first discovered the Slow Food organization over 15 years ago while living in Bologna Italy, where “slow” was a way of life and food was at the center of culture and tradition.
-Italy ignited her passion for food, wine, agriculture and cooking, passions that led her to a career in the wine industry in New York, San Francisco and eventually Truckee/Tahoe.
-When not out hiking the trails or playing frisbee with her dog, she can be found in her kitchen, cooking up delicious, healthy and “slow” meals for friends and family.
-Andrea is currently pursuing her interest in food and nutrition by getting her Nutritional Therapy Practitioner certification through the Nutritional Therapy Association.
-She is excited to use her knowledge and experience to help others live a healthier and happier life.
+Italy ignited her passion for food, wine, agriculture and cooking, passions that led her to a career in the wine industry in New York and San Francisco.
+Here in Truckee, Andrea utilizes her passion for food and health as a Functional Nutritional Therapy Practitioner.
+She has a nutrition practice in Truckee called Not Just Broccoli where she helps community members with digestion, blood sugar, and chronic illnesses like cancer and autoimmune disease.
+In her free time, when she is not out hiking or biking the trails or playing frisbee with her dog, she can be found in her kitchen, cooking up delicious, healthy and “slow” meals for friends and family.
 She has worked with Slow Food to inspire the community to get involved in our food system since March 2014.

 Secretary | Directress of Volunteers | Community Soup Night Lead